muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-12-Map-Filter.md

 As a rule of thumb and for memorizing purposes, apply filter on functions that return only True/False like our above 'filter_even' function.

-So, **map** will map a function one by one on any iteratable(like list) and **filter** will map the function one by one on any itertable and it will filter only the ones where True condition holds
+So, **map** will map a function one by one on any iteratable(like list) and **filter** will map the function one by one on any iteratable and it will filter only the ones where True condition holds